Savvasg35/scrollable-containers/README.md

 ### `vertical` (boolean)

 The `vertical` prop gives you the option to have a `vertical` scrollable container, and will override `horizontal`

+### `pagination` (string)

+Pagination is a boolean value that adds arrows in order to navigate the container.
+The pagination method only works for horizontal containers.

+### `paginationArrowColor` (string)

+paginationArrowColor accept a hex string value in order to update the color of the pagination arrows

 ### `disableListDefaultStyles` (boolean)